Responsible Employees and Reporting Incidents of Sexual Misconduct or Discrimination

 c.
 Occurred during a university activity or event.

 5.1.3.
-A responsible employee must immediately report all relevant details about the alleged sexual misconduct or discrimination shared by the individual, including:
+A responsible employee must immediately report all known details about the alleged incident shared by the individual, including:

 a.
 The names of the victim(s), alleged perpetrator(s), and any witnesses if known;